mrlt8/docker-wyze-bridge/README.md

 - [Portainer](https://github.com/mrlt8/docker-wyze-bridge/wiki/Portainer)
 - [Home Assistant](https://github.com/mrlt8/docker-wyze-bridge/wiki/Home-Assistant)

-Once you're happy with your config you can use `docker-compose up -d` to run it in detached mode.
+#### Special Characters

+If your email or password contains a `%` or `$` character, you may need to escape them with an extra character. e.g., `pa$$word` should be entered as `pa$$$$word`

-## URIs
+## Camera Stream URIs

-`camera-nickname` is the name of the camera set in the Wyze app and are converted to lower case with hyphens in place of spaces.

-e.g. 'Front Door' would be `/front-door`
+By default, the bridge will create three streams for each of your cameras which can be acccessed at the following URIs, where `camera-nickname` is the name of the camera set in the Wyze app and converted to lower case with hyphens in place of spaces. e.g. 'Front Door' would be `/front-door`

+Replace localhost with the hostname or ip of the machine running the bridge:

 - RTMP: